 - Finally, what elements of Romanticism do you see within the poems?
 The trademarks of Romanticism include:

-- a focus on childhood and innocence, along with natural goodness
+- Focus on childhood and innocence, along with natural goodness

-- a celebration of individuals, especiall those who are outcasts or who are misunderstood
+Celebrationof individuals, especially those who are outcasts or who are misunderstood

-- a recognition that imagination is important and legitimate
+- Recognition that imagination is important and legitimate

-- William Blake was religious, but he also fought against organized religion, and most of all, The Church of England.
-What is the difference between religion and organized religion?
-Also, what are the potential weaknesses of churches?
-Finally, do potential weaknesses make all churches bad, or do they also do some good?
-(Hint to aid your discussion: The Church of England was formed after the King of England disagreed with what the Pope had said.
-In fact, many churches were formed because they disagreed with the pope, other ministers, or other church leaders.
-They started their own churches to reflect how they saw God and religion.)
+Hint to aid your discussion: The Church of England was formed after the King of England disagreed with the Pope.
+Many churches originated because of disagreements with other church leaders.
+They started their own churches to reflect how they saw God and religion.
 Do you go to church?
 Why or why not?